Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *c) Any Corporation Personnel superior in authority to a given Corporation Personnel, as described in Article 2, Section 3, may order said Corporation Personnel to respawn, given probable cause of a perceived violation of this clause.*

-*d) Engineering Personnel are granted the right to craft and possess any weapon, as long as it is not used and is given to Security Personnel.
+*d) Engineering Personnel are granted the right to craft and possess any weapon, as long as it is not used and is given to Security Personnel.*

-*i) Handguns may be requested by and given to departmental members as per subclause (b) *ii) Security Personnel may only craft weapons when Engineering Personnel are unavailable, provided the crafted object is absolutely necessary.
+*i) Handguns may be requested by and given to departmental members as per subclause (b).*

+*ii) Security Personnel may only craft weapons when Engineering Personnel are unavailable, provided the crafted object is absolutely necessary.*

 *e) Dimension altered weapons (anomalous weaponry) may be authorised for usage by operatives of Task Force Detachment ‘Nothing to See Here’ and ‘The Crazies’ internally ranking ‘Crazy Advisor’ or above.*